 Exposure to the intellectual scope of the department is provided by laboratory rotations, dissertation research, advanced courses in genetics and other areas of biomedical science, seminar series, journal clubs, and an annual three-day retreat of faculty, students, postdoctoral fellows, and staff scientists.
 Emphasis is placed on interactions and collaborations among students, postdoctoral students, and faculty within the department and throughout the campus.

 During their first year, graduate students in the department take graduate courses and sample areas of research by carrying out rotations in three or four laboratories.
 At the end of the first three quarters, students may select a laboratory in which to do their dissertation research.
 While the dissertation research is generally performed in one laboratory, collaborative projects with more than one faculty member are encouraged.
-In addition to interacting with their faculty adviser, graduate students receive advice regularly from other faculty members who serve as members of their dissertation committee.
+In addition to interacting with their faculty advisor, graduate students receive advice regularly from other faculty members who serve as members of their dissertation committee.
 Study for the Ph.D. generally requires between four and five years of graduate work, most of which is focused on dissertation research.

 Students are primarily enrolled in the program to receive the Ph.D. degree, although a limited number of M.D. candidates can combine research training in genetics with their medical studies.
 Ph.D. candidates who have passed the qualifying exam in the second year can opt to receive the M.S. as a terminal degree.

 There are opportunities for graduate students to teach in graduate-level and professional-school courses.
 In addition, students have the opportunity to participate in educational outreach activities coordinated by the department, which include opportunities to interact with secondary school students and teachers, lay groups, and local science museums.